;

 After wrangling with “if” or “if not” to show and tell you about less than picture-perfect blog-worthy recipes, I’ve decided straight up to share this un-pretty attempt at Flourless Chocolate Tea Cake.

-Before putting recipes on my blog, I typically will make each recipe at least two to three times to make sure that they will work for you.
-After making this recipe with perfect results a few times before, it frustrated me to feel like I had failed on this attempt since I was ready to take pictures and do the final revision of the recipe notes.
-And, I can’t stand feeling like something has beaten me.
+Before putting recipes on my blog, I typically make each recipe at least two to three times to ensure they will work for you.
+After completing this recipe with perfect results a few times before, it frustrated me to feel like I had failed on this attempt since I was ready to take pictures and do the final revision of the recipe notes.

 So, here’s where this attempt in making Flourless Chocolate Tea Cake went wrong: